 The Slayer had made its judgement.

-They began to speak; overlaying words of power with which they controlled her bindings, forcing her to kneel, her arms stretched either side, palms towards the women.
+They began to speak; together they voiced words of power with which they controlled her bindings, forcing her to kneel, her arms stretched either side, palms facing the women.
 The one who held it came towards her and she threw herself forward, trying to find some non-existent slack in the chains that kept her in place.

-The woman used the blade to cut deep gashes into each of her hands, deep enough that it would take some time for her healing abilities to mend, leaving blood flowing freely from the wounds.
+The woman used the blade to cut gashes into each of her hands, deep enough that the bone was exposed, that it would take some time for her healing abilities to mend, leaving blood flowing freely from the wounds.
 The timbre of the chanting changed and suddenly she could move, free enough to grab at the one who had hurt her.

 The voice of the girl, buried deep in a crevice of her mind, screamed to beware; this was what they wanted, but to no avail.
 It wasn’t worried about these humans.
 They had never been able to hurt her.